 There are three main categories of phobias:

-- Specific phobias (simple phobias) - involve a disproportionate fear about specific situations, living creatures, places, activities, or things.
+A disproportionate fear about specific situations, living creatures, places, activities, or things.
 Examples include a fear of:

 - Dentists (dentophobia)